Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Other services and assistance can be provided at the Child Development Center, New Parent Support Group, and Navy Marine Corps Relief Society Visiting Nurse.

-Each school district provides Exceptional Student Services provides services for students between the ages of three and fourteen who have special needs.
+Each school district provides Exceptional Student Services for students between the ages of three and fourteen who have special needs.
 All students with disabilities categorically eligible under the Individuals with Disabilities Education Act regardless of severity may receive services.
 These include students with impairments in speech and language, hearing, health, and vision; orthopedic impairments; emotional and learning disabilities; mental retardation; autism; and multiple disabilities.

 Educational services are available across the continuum from full inclusion in the general education classroom to off-campus alternative setting to homebound or residential placement.
 A team of individuals familiar with the student's needs determines the least restrictive environment for each student with special education.
 Recognizing the goal to provide an integrated, inclusive learning community, the District offers supports in neighborhood schools and students are placed in their home schools if possible.
 If placement in the home school does not meet the needs of the student, transportation is provided to the service school.